 - Public goals: Maintaining and strengthening LA's urban ecosystem is a critical component to the city's sustainability plan LA's Green New Deal.
 The 17 milestones and 51 urban ecosystems initiatives made publicly available in LA's Green New Deal are reported on annually and championed publicly by the City.
-In addition, the City will share the C40 Urban Nature commitment on social media, in public presentations, and with the LA City Council to further promote the City's pledge to this work. - Green jobs: Support green career pathways programs such as Hire LA's Youth, LA College Promise, LA Rise, LADWP and City Plants "green collar" jobs partnerships with local nonprofits, LA Cleantech Incubator APC Fellowship Workforce Development Program, and many others. - establish a Climate Emergency Commission that will work on amplifying the voices of underserved communities and engage them in the development of climate action plans.
+In addition, the City will share the C40 Urban Nature commitment on social media, in public presentations, and with the LA City Council to further promote the City's pledge to this work. - Green jobs: Support green career pathways programmes such as Hire LA's Youth, LA College Promise, LA Rise, LADWP and City Plants "green collar" jobs partnerships with local nonprofits, LA Cleantech Incubator APC Fellowship Workforce Development Programme, and many others. - Public engagement: Work with the City Council to establish a Climate Emergency Commission that will work on amplifying the voices of underserved communities and engage them in the development of climate action plans.
 Launch a Community Taylor Yard Equity Strategy around the centerpiece Taylor Yard project site for L.A.
 River restoration that will engage the community in identifying potential effects of the open space investment and recommend actions to address them.